EdiBERT, a generative model for image editing: Survey on FFHQ image compositing

 \section{Survey on FFHQ image compositing}

 The survey was presented as a Google Form with 40 questions.
-For each question, the user was shown 6 images: Source, Composite, EdiBERT, StyleGAN2 In-domain \cite{zhu2020domain}, StyleGAN2-ADA projection \cite{abdal2019image2stylegan}, StyleGAN2 Encoder \cite{chai2021using}.
+For each question, the user was shown 6 images: Source, Composite, EdiBERT, ID-GAN \cite{zhu2020domain}, I2SG$\dagger$++ \cite{abdal2019image2stylegan,karras2020training}, LC \cite{chai2021using}.
 The different generated images were referred as Algorithm 1, ..., Algorithm 4.
 The user was asked to vote for its preferred generated image, by taking into account realism and fidelity criterions.
 The user had no time limit for the poll.
 30 users answered our poll.
 We provide the detailed answers for each image in Table \ref{table:detailUserStudy}.